-Compliance Risk Index: Our Compliance Risk Index (CRI) score demonstrates how we manage water quality.
-Our provisional CRI score is 3.57.
-We have missed our Ofwat target of 1.5.
-We expect our water quality performance to continue to be strong relative to our peers when looking at the provisional Drinking Water Inspectorate (DWI) results.
+Compliance Risk Index: Compliance Risk Index: Our Compliance Risk Index (CRI) score demonstrates how we manage water quality.
+Our CRI score is 3.57.
+This is higher than our 2022 score of 2.83, and misses the Ofwat target of 1.5, but, compares favourably to other water companies.
+CRI was impacted in 2023 by an increased number of water quality exceedances from our storage points and water treatment works in comparison to 2022.
+We have instigated a programme that is aimed to reduce the number of water quality exceedances from our assets.
 We comply with very strict regulations on drinking water quality, which means we report each of these failures to the DWI.
 We also carry out full investigations on each failing sample.
 Overall, 99.95% of our samples passed this year.
-We have a plan to address failures on our assets, such as through installing enhanced water quality monitoring at 25 of our highest risk sites (90% are now installed).